The Danish Free School Tradition

 Their supporters have often quoted the success of free schools in other countries, especially in Scandinavia.
 However the Danish origins of the free school movement have been misunderstood, and frequently misrepresented, in Britain, not least because they do not fit well with the current political agenda.

 In the academic year 1989–1990 I taught English at several local authority schools in Denmark.
-Whilst there I also had the opportunity of visiting a number of free schools and folk high schools.
+I was also able to visit a number of free schools and folk high schools.
 Ten years later, at a conference on Freedom in Education held at Askov Folk High School in Jutland, I was asked to write some articles about Danish education for Human Scale Education News.
 Those articles eventually became this booklet.

-Denmark has moved on since I worked and studied there.
-The economic and social integration of Denmark with the rest of Europe has brought about changes that many Danes fear have undermined the country's long–standing democratic, communitarian and liberal traditions.
+Denmark has moved on since I worked there.
+Integration with the rest of Europe has brought about changes that many Danes fear have undermined the country's democratic, communitarian and liberal traditions.
 Nevertheless, the example of their education system still has lessons for the rest of us.

 The Danish Free School Tradition – a lesson in democracy is intended as a contribution to an ongoing debate about how we might educate children for life in a genuinely democratic society.